 If you are using systemd to launch slurmd, you must ensure that "ConditionPathExists=*" is not present in the unit file or the slurmd will not start.
 (The example slurmd.service file shipped in Slurm 20.02 and above does not include this entry.)

-If any of the supported config files "Include" additional config files, the Included configs will NOT be shipped to the slurmds.
+If any of the supported config files "Include" additional config files, the Included configs will ONLY be shipped if their "Include" filename reference has no path separators and the file is located adjacent to slurm.conf.
 Any additional config files will need to be shared a different way or added to the parent config.

 The order of precedence for determining what configuration source to use is as follows: